luisllamasbinaburo/Arduino_Raylib/README.md

 This tool was created because I like creating libraries for Arduino, specially visual effects and animations using a TFT and ESP32 (for example).

-For me its very convenient for me to be able to debug and visualize the results in the computer, without having to upload the project to an actual Arduino.
+Its very convenient for me to be able to debug and visualize the results in the computer, without having to upload the project to an actual Arduino.

 ![](https://github.com/luisllamasbinaburo/raylib_arduino/blob/master/screenshot.png)

-### Key Features
+## Key Features
 - Facilitates the development of Arduino applications
 - Offers a syntax similar to that of a real program
 - Allow use the computer debug
 - Utilizes Raylib to provide a graphical visualization similar to TFT_eSPI

+## When to use it
 ### What it is

 It's a tool designed to streamline the development process of Arduino applications, by employing a syntax similar to that of a real Arduino program.